 As we exited Bâtard, Daryl couldn’t help but notice the shiny metal duck press stationed by the restaurant’s front door window.
 “It’s for decoration,” the manager standing at the door stated.
-But after our sensational meal, we couldn’t help but ponder whether this laser skilled kitchen couldn’t put the press to good use.
+But after our sensational meal, we couldn’t help but wonder whether this laser skilled kitchen couldn’t put the press to good use.

 Restaurateur Drew Nieporent’s Bâtard is classic New York dining at its finest, featuring meticulous dishes created by James Beard winner, Chef Markus Glocker.
 The cutting-edge food at Bâtard manages to maintain a comforting accessibility and affordability while showcasing the best flavors of both America and Glocker’s native country of Austria.
 Situated in a trendy Tribeca spot formerly occupied by Nieporent’s previous restaurants Montrachet and Corton, the restaurant’s relaxed square dining room features monotone relief sculptured walls bathed in a subtle orange light that makes the dining experience feel special.

 We missed the fireworks, but, with food like this, we didn’t mind.
 Also, we’ll be there with bells on if the restaurant ever starts using the duck press.

 Bâtard is located at 239 West Broadway, New York, NY 10013, United States.

-Visiting during a holiday weekend afforded us a peek at the moving monument at the site of the original twin towers without throngs of tourists.
-The moving square black holes, adorned with all the names of the victims in the September 11 attack features artifacts and testimonials from the tragic event, though we were particularly moved by viewing the long list of names at ground zero.
+Visiting this powerful museum during a holiday weekend allows a peek at the moving monument at the site of the original twin towers without throngs of tourists.
+The moving tribute to the victims of the September 11 attack features artifacts and testimonials from the tragic event, though we were particularly moved by viewing the long list of names at ground zero.